microsoft/OMS-Agent-for-Linux/tools/OMIcheck/README.md

 - It run a remote command to detect OMI version, and reports findings.

-- Optional flag to install omi 1.6.8.1 is off by defualt.
+- Optional flag to install omi 1.6.8.1 is off by default.

 - You can run the script back to back more than once for validations.